BobDotCom/BobDotBot/README.md

-# main-bot is my bot so go away
+# main-bot is my bot so go away noob